-Welcome to the fifth edition of the Northern Territory Primary Industries and Fisheries Overview and Outlook.
-This document provides more comprehensive information and analyses of statistics related to the NT Primary Industry Sectors than the Economic Outlook 2013.
-It is based on actual statistics up to 2012-13 and provides forecast figures.
+This document provides more comprehensive information and analyses of statistics related to the NT Primary Industry Sectors than the Economic Outlook 2014.
+It is based on actual statistics up to 2013-14 and provides forecast figures.
 In addition the document provides information on the NT economy, the performance of industry sectors, industry forecasts, industry multiplier effects, NT major trading partners, currency exchange rates and links to other useful publications and websites.

 » DOWNLOAD PDF VERSION

 We are pleased to release this report on the status of fisheries in the Northern Territory.
 A key role of the Fisheries Division of the Department of Primary Industry and Fisheries (NT Fisheries) is to ensure the ecologically sustainable development of our fisheries and aquatic resources.
 In undertaking this role NT Fisheries works in partnership with all of the fishing industry sectors to assist wild fisheries and aquaculture development and facilitate access and sharing of fish resources between Aboriginal, recreational and commercial users. » DOWNLOAD PDF VERSION